Null controllability of the parabolic spherical Grushin equation: Introduction

-It should be noted that we will proved in this paper the Theorem \ref{thm:main-intrinsic} only in the interesting case when $\alpha>0$, i.e., when the control region $\omega$ do not touch the degeneracy $\cZ = \{x_3=0\}$.
+Then, the minimal time of null controllability from $\overline{\omega}$ satisfies $T_{\min}\ge \log (1 / \sqrt{1-\alpha^2})$.
+Moreover, there exists $T^{*}>0$ such that, for every $T\ge T^{*}$, system \eqref{eq:heat-intrinsic} is null controllable from $\overline{\omega}$ in time~$T$. \end{TheoPrinc} It should be noted that we will prove in this paper the Theorem \ref{thm:main-intrinsic} only in the interesting case when $\alpha>0$, i.e., when the control region $\overline{\omega}$ does not touch the degeneracy $\cE = \{x_3=0\}$.
 However, let us emphasise that if $\alpha=0$ then the equation \eqref{eq:heat-intrinsic} is null controllable in any time $T>0$.
-This result is proved using a classical cut-off argument (as done for instance in \cite{Beau,Beau4} for the 2-dimensional parabolic Grushin operator) by taking advantage with the fact that the equation is null controllable in the both hemispheres $\mathbb{S}_+^2$ and $\mathbb{S}_-^2$ in any time $T>0$ by the result of Lebeau and Robbiano \cite{Lebeau} (see also Fursikov and Imanuvilov \cite{Fursikov}), since $\cL$ is an uniformly elliptic operator on the two hemispheres $\mathbb{S}_+^2$ and $\mathbb{S}_-^2$.
+This result can be proved using a classical cut-off argument (as done for instance in \cite{Beau,Beau4} for the 2-dimensional parabolic Grushin operator) by taking advantage of the fact that the equation is null controllable in both hemispheres $\mathbb{S}_+^2$ and $\mathbb{S}_-^2$ in any time $T>0$ by the result of Lebeau and Robbiano \cite{Lebeau} (see also Fursikov and Imanuvilov \cite{Fursikov}) since $\cL$ is a uniformly elliptic operator on the two hemispheres $\mathbb{S}_+^2$ and $\mathbb{S}_-^2$.